An Efficient Unified Approach for Spread Option Pricing in a Copula Market Model: Introduction

-In this study, we develop a framework for spread option pricing that relies on the application of affine GARCH($\textit{p,q}$) models.
-The class of GARCH models is introduced in \cite{Bollerslev} as a useful adaptation of the ARCH model presented in \cite{engel}.
+In discrete-time, among the most relevant processes for financial log-returns are the GARCH models introduced in \cite{Bollerslev} as a generalization of the ARCH model presented in \cite{engel}.
 GARCH models assume that the volatility process at time $t$ is influenced not only by previous error terms but also by its lagged values, favouring volatility clustering dynamics.
 Another advantage of GARCH modelling is that it does not require returns to be independent.
-Indeed, despite being considered Gaussian distributed conditional to past values, returns' unconditional distribution exhibits leptokurtosis.
+Indeed, despite being considered Gaussian distributed conditional on past values, returns' unconditional distribution exhibits leptokurtosis.

 From the seminal work in \cite{duan1995}, several GARCH models for option pricing have been proposed in the financial literature.
 A major breakthrough occurred with the GARCH model with Gaussian innovations developed in \cite{HNGARCH} where the specification of the variance process yields a recursive procedure for the computation of the characteristic function of the log price.
-Therefore the price of a European option can be obtained by means of the Fourier Transform as in \cite{heston}.
-To distinguish this model from to the original GARCH, in literature the model in \cite{HNGARCH} is known as "Affine" GARCH model with Gaussian innovation.
-Affine Garch model with non-guassian innovations are the model proposed in \cite{ig_garch} with Inverse Gaussian innovations and the model in \cite{MERCURI2008172} with Tempered Stable Innovations.
+To distinguish this model from to the original GARCH, the model in \cite{HNGARCH} is known in the literature as affine GARCH model with Gaussian innovation.
+Affine GARCH model with non-Gaussian innovations are the model proposed in \cite{ig_garch} with Inverse Gaussian innovations and the model in \cite{MERCURI2008172} with Tempered Stable innovations.

+For completeness, it is worth to notice that our procedure can be combined with non-parametric methods for estimating the marginal risk neutral density from option prices as proposed in \cite{breeden1978prices}.

-We embed the dependence structure of the processes within a Copula function.
-The Copula-based setup provides a flexible method of capturing the dependence between the marginals without loss of fit on other crucial features of financial data (heavier tails, non linear dependence and asymmetrical dependence).
-Considering an appropriate Copula family, we derive a formula for a spread option that involves the first partial derivatives of the Copula function.
-Numerical results of this formula are benchmarked against an adequate Monte Carlo simulation to assess the accuracy and the performance of the introduced method.
+Although all the aforementioned models can be included in our framework for spread option pricing, we present a numerical comparison by considering only one model in each group discussed above.
+Indeed, we employ the Variance Gamma \cite{madan1990variance}, the Heston continuous-time stochastic volatility model \cite{heston} and the affine GARCH model with normal innovations \cite{HNGARCH}.
+To conduct a fair comparison among these models the cumulative distribution function has been obtained by means of the inversion formula \cite{gilpelaez}.
+Numerical results of our formula are benchmarked against an adequate Monte Carlo simulation to assess the accuracy and the performance of the introduced method.